 - The British historians divided the history of India into three periods: Hindu, Muslim and British.
-This division was based on the idea that religion of the rulers was the only important historical change, and that there was no other significant development.
+This division was based on the idea that the religion of the rulers was the only important historical change and that there was no other significant development.

 - Most historians look to economic and social factors to characterize the major elements of different moments of the past.

-- The growth of imperial state formations, development of Hinduism and Islam as major religions and the arrival of European trading companies was called the medieval period.
+- The growth of imperial state formations, the development of Hinduism and Islam as major religions, and the arrival of European trading companies were called the medieval period.

 - The last era was called modernity which carried a sense of material progress and intellectual development.